hieunc229/firebase-users-growth-graph/readme.md

 To create a Firebase Service Account ([learn more](https://firebase.google.com/docs/admin/setup#initialize-sdk)):
 1. In the Firebase console, open __Settings > Service Account__
 2. Click __Generate New Private Key__, then confirm by clicking __Generate Key__.
-3. Create a `config.json` at the root directory, then copy credential data as the following format
+3. Create a `config.json` at the root directory, then copy credential data in the following format

 ```json
 // config.json